“Trust your care to the specialist in jaw surgery ad robotic dental implant reconstruction”

 IS IT PAINFUL?

-The overwhelming majority of patients report that they are pleasantly surprised that they did not require even a single pain pill following placement of dental implants here at Sclar Oral Surgery.
-When our doctor’s take their time with the implant surgery, pain is drastically minimized or completely eliminated.
+The overwhelming majority of patients report that they are pleasantly surprised that they did not require even a single pain pill following Robotically assisted placement of dental implants here at Love Your Jaws Surgery Center.
+The bottom line is that you shouldn’t have any pain when getting implants.
+Nor should you have much discomfort throughout the recovery.

 What Type Of Anesthesia Is Used?

-While dental implants, bone grafts and soft tissue grafts can be performed in the office under local anesthesia, IV sedation,or even general anesthesia may be indicated for a painless experience.
-At the time of your consult the doctor will discuss the various methods of anesthesia and together you will decide which type of anesthesia is best for you.
+While dental implants, bone grafts and soft tissue grafts can be performed in the office under local anesthesia, IV sedation, or even general anesthesia may be indicated for a painless experience.
+At the time of your consult Dr. Kroum Dimitrov will discuss the various methods of anesthesia and together you will decide which type of anesthesia is best for you.
 In certain cases consultation with your medical doctors or specialists may be necessary before scheduling your surgery.

 Do Implants Need Special Care?